AlexWasTakenWasTaken/LlamaNet_v1/README.md

 - Implement SVMs

-You'll probably see these changes in v2 of the LlamaNet, where I will also implement a custom image processing library to be able to detect hotdogs 🌭🌭🌭🌭 .
+You'll probably see these changes in v2 of the LlamaNet, where I will also implement a custom image processing library to be able to detect and classify hotdogs 🌭🌭🌭🌭.
 Hope to see you there!